mrjhonyvidal/mrjhonyvidal.github.io/_posts/2018-02-20-how-to-apply-ajax-to-contact-form-in-jekyll.md

+---
+title: "Submitting a form using ajax in Jekyll"
+layout: page
+tags: Jekyll, Ajax
+---

+## Article is still imcomplete... ##

 ##Submitting with AJAX##

 Submitting a form with JavaScript saves a page load after sending a message, providing a more seamless experience.
 Viewers without JavaScript enabled fall back to the normal flow.